+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Accommodation in Kathmandu Before and After the Trek

 Kathmandu offers a wide range of accommodation options for trekkers before and after the Everest Base Camp trek with a helicopter return.
-Most trekkers spend one or two nights in the city before departure to arrange permits, attend briefings, and organize equipment.
+Most trekkers spend one or two nights in the city before departure for trip briefings, gear checks, and rest after international travel.
 Upon returning by helicopter, Kathmandu hotels provide much-needed rest, hot showers, and comfort.

 Three-star hotels in Thamel typically offer clean rooms, Wi-Fi, attached bathrooms, and breakfast, making them suitable for moderate-budget trekkers.
 Five-star hotels provide premium services such as spas, swimming pools, quality dining, and airport or city transfers.
 Staying in Kathmandu allows trekkers to transition smoothly between city comfort and high-altitude trekking.